 1945-1968: Catholic Charities was created as the Tampa Office for Charity under the auspices of the Diocese of St. Augustine in order to provide social services in the Greater Tampa area.
 The goal was to relieve the burden on Catholic parishes, which were struggling to meet the needs of the poor in their communities.
 Developing one central charity provided a more efficient means for the Church to carry out its important works of mercy; among them, feeding the hungry, nursing the sick, sheltering the homeless, and helping the poor.

-Today: Catholic Charities is a nearly $13 million operation that continues our earlier work, only larger in scope; serving more people across a broader geography.
-We operate 3 broad umbrella ministries: Foundations of Life Ministries, Shelters of Hope Ministries and Friends in Need Ministries under the Diocese of St. Petersburg.
+Today: Catholic Charities is a nearly $15 million agency with over 150 employees and 300 volunteers.
+Our work has continued building upon our past, only larger in scope.
+We serve more people (nearly 12,000) across a broader geography.
+We operate 3 broad umbrella ministries: Foundations of Life Ministries, Shelters of Hope Ministries and Friends in Need Ministries under the auspices of the Diocese of St. Petersburg.